No. 9 Alabama holds off No. 14 Houston 83-82

 Alabama was led by Juwan Gary, who earned the team's hard hat award while posting a career-high 19 points with four rebounds.
 The redshirt sophomore’s previous career-high was 14 points during the Tide’s win over Drake earlier this season.
 He surpassed that total on a layup with 4:26 remaining in the first half.
 Gary's fast start included a personal 6-0 run that saw Alabama go up 33-26 with 5:10 left in the half.

-Alabama led by as many as eight points in the first half but went into the break clinging to a 44-41 lead as a mix of turnovers and Houston's second-chance points prevented the Tide from pulling away.
+Alabama led by as many as eight points in the first half but went into the break clinging to a 44-41 lead as a mix of turnovers and Houston's second-chance points kept the Cougars within striking distance.

-The Cougars took multiple leads in the game's final minutes but each time the Tide was able to answer.
-With Alabama trailing 76-74 under four minutes to play, Shackelford completed a four-point play to allow the Tide to retake the lead.
+Houston took multiple leads in the game's final minutes but each time the Tide was able to answer.
+With Alabama trailing 76-74 under four minutes to play, Shackelford completed a four-point play, hitting a 3 while drawing a foul before sinking the ensuing free throw.
 After Houston retook the lead minutes later, the junior once again bailed out Alabama, knocking down a 3 to put the Tide back up 81-79 with 2:58 to play.

 Shackelford finished with 18 points and eight rebounds while shooting 5 of 7 from beyond the arc.
 Quinerly also had a big game for Alabama, recording 17 points and a team-high eight assists while Davison chipped in 10 points and a team-high nine rebounds.